Boris Holban: In the Resistance

 In July 1943, Holban was replaced as the leader of the FTP-MOI by the Armenian Communist Missak Manouchian as he believed that the organisation needed to slow down the pace of attacks to focus more on organisating itself as the police pressure was growing more intense by the day, which were contrary to the party's orders for more and more attacks.
 Holban's version of events was disputed by his superior, Henri Rol-Tanguy.
 Rol-Tanguy later stated: "il n’a jamais exigé quoi que ce soit des FTP-MOI et qu’il n’ a jamais démis ou nommé quiconque leur appartenant" ("he never demanded anything from FTP-MOI and he never dismissed or appointed anyone belonging to them").
 Bowd that regardless of who was telling the truth that it seems that Holban had some sort of dispute with the FTP leadership.
 Holban was not on the best of terms with either Manouchian or the political commissar of the FTP-MOI, Joseph Davidowicz, who had named Manouchian as Hoban's successor as he felt that Manouchian was more aggressive.

 Despite his demotion, Holban remained active in the FTP-MOI.
 On 28 September 1943, the FTP-MOI scored its most spectacular success with the assassination in Paris of SS Standartenführer Julius Ritter, whose role in working with the Service du travail obligatoire (STO) to bring forced labor to Germany had made him one of the most hated men in France.
 Holban had planned the assassination, through he was no longer the FTP-MOI commander by the time it occurred.
 The Reichsführer SS Heinrich Himmler was enraged by Ritter's assassination and came to follow the French police investigation of the FTP-MOI.
 Himmler had SS-Sturmbannführer Herbert Hagen visit Vichy to personally tell the French Premier Pierre Laval that Himmler wanted to see the immediate end of the Jewish "terrorist" attacks in France and that the "foreign Jews should rendered incapable of doing further harm".
 Laval in turn promised Hagen that the number one priority of the French police was to wipe out the FTP-MOI.

 Holban left Paris to lead a marquis band in the forests of the Ardennes made up of young Frenchmen escaping service with the STO and escaped Soviet POWs.
 After Manouchian was arrested in November 1943, Holban resumed leadership of the FTP-MOI in December 1943.
-Holban assigned Luca Boico to led the investigation into who betrayed the groupe Manouchian, which led them to the political commissar, Joseph Davidowicz, whom it was discovered had cracked under torture after being arrested by Brigade spéciale 2 in October 1943.
+Holban assigned Luca Boico to lead the investigation into who betrayed the groupe Manouchian, which led them to the political commissar, Joseph Davidowicz, whom it was discovered had cracked under torture after being arrested by Brigade spéciale 2 in October 1943.
 Davidowicz was stabbed to death as a result during a meeting in a safehouse in Bourg-la-Reine on 28 December 1943.